December 23, 2019

 Pernicious Belief 3: Say “Yes”

-Pushing back against the straight-forward, unidirectional, two-step system was is to heresy.
+Pushing back against the straight-forward, unidirectional, two-step system is akin to heresy.
 The product team understands the problem the best and engineering is there to build product’s vision.
 Engineers are supposed to say “yes”.

 The Ease of “Yes”